vikingdata/articles/tools/automation/ansible/ansible_more_variables.md

 ```

-Execute
+* Run the playlist
 ```shell
 cd /etc/ansible
 ansible-playbook play_with_variables.yml
 ```

-and our output should be something like
+* Output should be something like

 ```shell